harmonicalchemy/dotfiles/ssh/SSH-README.md

 Other possible settings are also listed _(ordered by decreasing security strength)_ within the comments above each `ssh-keyword~directive` to make it easier for you to choose from if you need to.
 These alternate settings are also fine to use _(with a bit lesser strength)_.
 Non of the suggested settings listed within the comments of `ssh_config` are considered unsafe to use.

 >
 **Warning:** There are many Articles/Tutorials on the web showing configuration examples that are known to be unsafe!
 Most of those were written before 2013 and the **_Snowden files_**.
 But many are current articles _(written by authors who don't care about security all that much, or are just **unaware**)_ .
 Beware!
+As time goes on and more dangerous exploits hit the news, this lazy cultural attitude about security issues will most likely change... (and already is since the beginning of 2018)

 Try limiting your global configuration for ALL hosts to the single most secure algorithms first...
 Then only if absolutely necessary, add other less strong algorithms one by one until you get things connecting successfully.

 If you have to enable `diffie-hellman-group-exchange-sha256`, that also requires the creation of another configuration file...
 See the comments under `KexAlgotithms:` in the example `sshd_config` file within this directory for instructions...
 This same instruction can be found near the top of the example `config` file as well...

-Happy con-fog-uring and debugging! _(use `ssh -v` option a lot until you get it workng perfectly)_...
-Then go celebrate the fruits of your hard work!!! <3 <3 <3 Alisha ;-)
+Happy con-fog-uring and debugging! _(use `ssh -v` option a lot until you get it working perfectly)_...
+Then go celebrate the fruits of your hard work!!! :purple_heart: Alisha